 Seven years ago today I left Santa Cruz and finally moved up to my desired target of city-living, San Francisco.
 The city… as Eddie Izzard so aptly poked fun.
 It’s definitely my city at this point, the home to which a return is always filled with warmth; not to mention awe as I come over the bridge and see the city laid out along the waterfront before me.
 I feel the energetic draw of San Francisco, a major component of which is the sheer physical beauty of this particular urban landscape.
 It’s no joke (!); the general love so many people have for this space is understandable and right as I take it all in.
 I feel so fortunate to be here; here’s to seven more years!

 In winning the election on November 4, 2008, Barack Obama uttered the words gay and lesbian during his victory speech, and I must admit I was pretty juiced that such a figure on such a stage had finally recognized us queers as addressable.
 Since that lovely evening, I have grown less excited for the man’s work, yet I do recognize that it is most likely a tough job and there has been progress.
 (Yay healthcare!)
 [While not being thrilled for the repeal of DADT on pacifist grounds, I do appreciate Obama’s work on this issue, as it is so important to the wider community.]
 However, the man has caught my fancy again by making this announcement, taking the definitive stance and positioning himself in contrast to Mr. Mitt Romney.
 While cynical notes of the potentiality of this stance being aimed at electioneering the queers onto his side (had we gone anywhere else though?), I still get the warm fuzzies around thinking, “wow, he said it, he said the word gay, he really likes us!”
-Even if it’s a pragmatic feature of our political feature, I am happy that Obama’s staked this place in our public discourse.
+Even if it’s a pragmatic feature of our political theater, I am happy that Obama’s staked this place in our public discourse.
 How will this impact this upcoming November’s election?
 What does it mean for the States?
 The Defense of Marriage Act?
 Stay tuned and we will all find out: should be exciting.

 It would seem that I have a certain proclivity for other writers with a last name starting Ish—.
 Thinking that Christopher Isherwood as the ubiquitous subject of poe had finally been exhausted, I came back to the beginning and stumbled upon another writer with the same first three letters in his surname, begging comparison to Isherwood and swirling about in my mind recently.
 This literary mind-quest starts with an account mentioned previously, a few years ago when I was sitting in the Muddy Waters and picked up a tattered copy of Isherwood’s The Berlin Stories.
 I acquired the book that started my passion for Isherwood’s writing, and ultimately the life he lived which informed so much of his work.
 Somewhere in this initial reading of Mr. Norris Changes Trains and Goodbye to Berlin the old, down and out copy I had found got misplaced, prompting a trip to the library so I could finish these stories.
 In finding the appropriate area of the fiction section, I found a replacement copy for The Berlin Stories and learned the titles of Isherwood’s other works, yet also noticed his neighbor on the alphabetically aligned shelves: Kazuo Ishiguro.